mathworks/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 ![source_control](https://user-images.githubusercontent.com/48831250/94478391-37a73700-01a1-11eb-9f89-a5a71413baf0.png)

-5. In the **Build Environment** section, select **Use MATLAB version** and specify the MATLAB version you want to use for the build.
+5. In the **Build Environment** section, select **Use MATLAB version** and specify the MATLAB version you want to use in the build.
 If your desired MATLAB version is not listed under **Use MATLAB version**, enter the full path to its root folder in the **MATLAB root** box.

 ![build_environment](https://user-images.githubusercontent.com/48831250/105091260-943ea280-5a6d-11eb-8d11-48747df7ec32.png)